Ex-Green Beret led failed attempt to oust Venezuela’s Maduro

 Alcalá claimed ownership of the weapons shortly before surrendering to face the U.S. drug charges, saying they belonged to the “Venezuelan people.”
 He also lashed out against Guaidó, accusing him of betraying a contract with his “American advisers.”

 Guaidó through a spokesman said he doesn’t know Alcalá.

 After the would-be insurrection collapsed, Maduro’s allies celebrated.
 Socialist party boss Diosdado Cabello said the government was aware of the plot for at least six months.
 He outed Goudreau on state TV, showing snapshots of the “mercenary”,

 “We knew everything,” said Cabello.
 “Some of their meetings we had to pay for.
 That’s how infiltrated they were.”

-Investigative researcher Randy Herschaft in New York and investigative reporter James LaPorta in Delray Beach, Florida, contributed to this report.
+Investigative researcher Randy Herschaft in New York and investigative reporter James LaPorta from Delray Beach, Fla., contributed to this report.

 Contact AP’s global investigative team at Investigative@ap.org.